Design, construction and operation of an OR Department

 Innovative ideas, practical knowledge and common sense have greatly contributed to the development of several conceptual lay-outs.

-The guide 'Development of Integral OR-Concepts' is based on a clinical OD/OR, primarily focused on a central Operation Suite (OS).
+The guide 'Development of Integral OR-Concepts' is based on a clinical ORD/OR, primarily focused on a central Operation Suite (OS).
 In the guide several lay-outs and techniques are displayed, each with their own specific features.

 Practice of the Guide